graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 }
 ```

-Here the subscription expects that an event is published using a `WidgetInternal` data type that it will internally convert to a `Widget` and send to any subscribers.
+Here the subscription expects that an event is published using a `WidgetInternal` that it will convert to a `Widget` and send to any subscribers.
 This can be useful if you wish to share internal objects between your mutations and subscriptions that you don't want publicly exposed.

 :::info Event Data Objects Must Match
  The data object published with `PublishSubscriptionEvent()` must have the same type as the `[SubscriptionSource]` on the subscription field.